railwayapp/docs/src/docs/reference/templates.md

 #### Important things to note

 - Your template must be published to the marketplace to be eligible for kickback.
-- For Hobby users with a $5 discount, only usage in excess of the discount is counted in the kickback.
 - Platform fees are not included in the kickback, but usage fees of the platform are included.
 Examples of platform fees are:

   - Cost of Subscription Plan ($5 for Hobby, $20 for Pro)